BOBONA/Just-a-Sample/FEATURES.md

 <p align="center"><img src="Assets/Features/Dark Mode.png" width="60%"></p>

 30. **More help** opens this page :\)

-31. The plugin **logo** shows your version number and opens the main GitHub page.
+31. The **logo** shows the plugin's version number in the help text and opens the main GitHub page.

 ## Other Features
-Some useful features are not represented in the UI.
+Some useful features are not visualized in the UI.

-- JAS supports the **pitch wheel**, allowing you to smoothly modulate from -1 to +1 semitones.
+- JAS supports **pitch wheel** events, allowing you to smoothly modulate from -1 to +1 semitones.

 - Drag the bottom right corner to freely **resize** the plugin.

 - JAS has special support for Reaper!

-    - The **dummy param** triggers Reaper to save plugin state on non-parameter changes, allowing you to undo/redo every interaction.
+    - The *UI Update* parameter triggers Reaper to save plugin state on non-parameter changes, allowing you to undo/redo every interaction.

-    - Load a file in JAS using ReaScript (Windows only):
+    - Load a file in JAS using ReaScript (no Mac support):
         ```lua
         reaper.GetSetMediaTrackInfo_String(track, "P_EXT:FILE", filePath, true)
         ```

 - JAS has some extra parameters.

-    - **Voice Count** allows you to change the maximum number of voices (notes playing at once).
+    - *Voice Count* allows you to change the maximum number of voices (notes playing at once).
 This is set to 256 by default but can be lowered to handle CPU limitations.

-    - **MIDI Range Start** and **MIDI Range End** controls the interval of notes that JAS accepts.
+    - *MIDI Range Start* and *MIDI Range End* controls the interval of notes that JAS accepts.
 This is useful if you want to insert multiple plugin instances on the same track to handle different intervals.

-    - **Crossfade Samples** controls the amount of crossfade applied when looping.
+    - *Crossfade Samples* controls the amount of crossfade applied when looping.

-    - **Octave Speed Factor** stretches out the usable range of Bungee mode by changing the playback speed.
+    - *Octave Speed Factor* stretches out the usable range of Bungee mode by changing the playback speed.
 This is somewhat like a hybrid control between Basic and Bungee.

 ## Tips and Tricks